 A student who has completed his/her expulsion term at an Alternative Education Setting and transitions to a Traditional School Setting is not automatically on probation.
-Any expelled student attending an Alternative Education Setting and exhibiting disorderly conduct shall be dismissed from the Alternative Education Setting until his/her period of expulsion has ended.
+Any expelled student attending an Alternative Education Setting and exhibiting disorderly conduct shall be dismissed from the Alternative Education Setting and shall not be permitted to return to the Alternative Education Setting until his/her period of expulsion has ended.